 While these programs are popular and have helped countless addicts quit heroin, the spiritual overtones of 12-step programs may cause addicts to turn away.
 As a result, alternatives to 12-step groups such as SMART Recovery, Life Process and LifeRing have been created.
 These groups focus on self-discovery and empowerment and give the option for people to attend meetings online as well as in person.

-Recovery is not a “one size fits all” proposition.
-Each addict has different needs, and it may require different treatment options to help them quit heroin for good.
+Recovery will be tailored to the specific needs of heroin users.
+Each individual has different needs, and it may require different treatment options to help with quitting heroin for good.
 There are many great treatment options that are available, but there can be considerable uncertainty in knowing which of those options will work.
 If you are in that situation, call us toll-free right now.
-Our experienced personnel can work with you to find those treatment options that are best suited to your specific needs.
+Our experienced personnel can work with you to find those treatment options that are best suited to your specific needs, so don’t hesitate to contact us.